-Fiduciary Funds: These funds are used to account for fiduciary activities.
-Fiduciary activities are those in which the District acts as trustee or agent for resources that are the property of others.
-These activities are not included in the district-wide financial statements, because their resources are not the property of the District, and are not available to be used.
-There are two classes of fiduciary funds:
+Fiduciary Funds are used to account for certain trust funds and other custodial funds.
+Custodial funds report fiduciary activities not held in trust.
+These activities are not included in the district-wide financial statements because their resources do not belong to the District and are not available for use.